Risper8/DART-HACK-1/README.md

   If the marks are below 65, print "Average".

-### To add an intriguing twist to the learning experience, I've crafted engaging programs like the Math Quiz Adventure and Student Support Chatbot.
+### To add an intriguing twist to the learning experience, I've crafted engaging programs like the Math Quiz Adventure and Student Support program.

 **Programs Included:**